goblimey/rplidar_sdk_go/README.md

 func (mn RplidarResponseMeasurementNode) AngleAsFloat32() float32
-    AngleAsFloat32 extracts the angle from the measurement node and returns it as a float.
-The angle will be in the range 0.0 to 511.99
+    AngleAsFloat32 extracts the angle from the measurement node and returns it as a float32.
+The angle is in degrees and goes anticlockwise.

+func (mn RplidarResponseMeasurementNode) AngleAsFloat64() float64
+    AngleAsFloat64 extracts the angle from the measurement node and returns it as a float64.
+The angle is in degrees and goes anticlockwise.

 func (mn RplidarResponseMeasurementNode) AngleAsInt() uint16
     AngleAsInt extracts the angle from the measurement node as a fixed point